newaz-aa/Learn-MATLAB-A-problem-solving-approach/README.md

 * Try to solve the problems by yourself first.
 If you cannot, only then look at the solutions given.
 This will improve your skills and critical thinking.

-* Solutions to the assignment questions as well as mock test questions are provided.
+* Solutions to the assignment questions, as well as mock test questions, are provided.
 Try them by yourself first.

-* The course content was updated in 2023.
-The original 5 week lectures were later extended into 11 weeks.
+* The course content was initially designed as a 5-week module but was extended to 11 weeks in 2023.
+This year, it has been further enhanced with detailed descriptions and manuals to improve comprehension.
+It is recommended to follow the updated version.